-In early 2010, the City of Santa Cruz installed monitoring wells at three locations: Coffee Lane Park, Cory Street, and Auto Plaza Drive.
+The City of Santa Cruz continued measuring groundwater levels and sampling groundwater quality at its network of monitoring wells.
+In early 2010, the City of Santa Cruz expanded its network when it installed monitoring wells at three new locations: Coffee Lane Park, Cory Street, and Auto Plaza Drive.
+Groundwater levels are measured monthly and groundwater quality is sampled semi-annually at all City of Santa Cruz's monitoring wells.